-The Scanning section is BELOW
+The Scanning basics section is BELOW.

 Pixels, Printing dpi, Video dpi - What's With That?
 First Basic Fundamentals

-White Balance Correction Click on White things
+White Balance Correction Click WB Tool on a White thing

 Why Should I Shoot Raw?
 It's the easy way to get quality